mindspore-ai/docs/docs/mindspore/migration_guide/source_en/performance_optimization.md

 data_set = data_set.map(operations=trans, input_columns="image")
 ```

-Therefore we try to increase the 'num_parallel_workers' parameter to 12 and run training script again.
+Therefore we try to increase the num_parallel_workers parameter to 12 and run training script again.
 Optimization code is shown below:

 ```python
 data_set = data_set.map(operations=trans, input_columns="image", num_parallel_workers=12)
 ```

-We see on the MindInsight UI page that step interval is shorten from 72.8ms to 0.25ms.
+By observing the step trace on the MindInsight performance analysis page, you can see that the step interval is shortened from 72.8ms to 0.25ms, and each step time is shortened from 90ms to 18.07ms.

 ![short_step_interval](images/profiler_case1_short_step_interval.png)